 To aid in counseling patients about the reproductive risk of their treatment we use the Cyclophosphamide Equivalent Dose (CED) calculator described by Dan Green and his colleagues at St. Jude Children’s Research Hospital and the Childhood Cancer Survivor Survey (Green et al., 2014).
 The Fertility Preservation Program in Pittsburgh considers a CED of 4000 mg/m^2 to be associated with a significant risk of infertility.

-Radiation treatments (and doses) associated with infertility are listed in a table at the bottom of the page.
+Radiation treatments, Cisplatin, and Carboplatin doses associated with infertility are listed in a table at the bottom of the page.

 |Total body irradiation (TBI)||All doses|